wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (b) is recorded in the register.

-    (2) A person who acts as the auditor in respect of an issuer audit in breach of subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $50,000\.
+    (2) A person who acts as the auditor in respect of an issuer audit in breach of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $50,000\.

+    Section 8(2): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Audit firms engaged or appointed to act as auditor in respect of issuer audits must be registered